ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 A Sprint could be cancelled if the **Sprint Goal** becomes **obsolete**.\
 Only the **Product Owner** has the **authority** to cancel the Sprint.

 ---

+## Four formal key events

+In Scrum, a popular [Agile framework](docfiles/Agile-Framework.png) for managing complex projects, there are **four formal key events** that occur within each Sprint (**a time-boxed period** usually 2-4 weeks, during which a specific set of work is completed).

+Here's a breakdown of **four formal Sprint events**:

+1. **[Sprint Planning](#sprint-planning)**: This event kicks off the Sprint.
+The team collaborates to define what can be delivered in the upcoming Sprint and how that work will be achieved.
+This ensures transparency about the team's goals and plans.

+2. **[Daily Scrum](#daily-scrum)**: A short, daily meeting (usually 15 minutes) where team members inspect their progress towards the Sprint Goal and adapt their plan for the next 24 hours.
+This promotes transparency and allows for quick adjustments.

+3. **[Sprint Review](#sprint-review)**: Held at the end of the Sprint, this event involves the team presenting the work completed during the Sprint to stakeholders.
+Feedback is gathered, which helps in inspecting the outcome and adapting future work.

+4. **[Sprint Retrospective](#sprint-retrospective)**: This is the final event of the Sprint, where the team reflects on the past Sprint to identify improvements.
+They discuss what went well, what didn't, and how processes can be adapted to improve future Sprints.

+These events are all contained within the Sprint, which acts as a container event.

+---